Ray-arch-debug/CS225-FinalProject/README.md

   <li> Upon successful run, you’ll see the following message (it might take a while): </li>
   <img src = "test_output.png">

-  <li> Note: Be mindful that you might fail a test case if your machine is slower than ours.
-Although this should be ignored as the time restrictions are mostly arbitrary. </li>
+  <li> Note: Be mindful that you might fail a test case if your machine is slower than ours, though this should be ignored as the time limits are mostly arbitrary. </li>
 </ol>